huanlin/huanlin.github.io/content/en/blog/2023-10-15-using-sharethis-buttons/index.md

 ## Change Summary

+Two changes has been made today.
+The first is change is a fix for `C#` tag 404 error, see another post for details: [Hugo Tips & Tricks](/hugo-tips).

+The second change is using ShareThis reaction buttons for user feedback.
+Explained in the next section.

+## ShareThis Reaction Buttons for User Feedback

 - Disabled Docsy theme's built-in user feedback feature because it is not working.
 - Added ShareThis reaction buttons as the alternative for user feedback.